tgambim/vs-tech-challenge/README.md

 Headers:
 Authorization: Basic {token}
 ```
-where {jobId} should be the job id you want to list the vendors for and {token} is the basic authentication token
+Where {jobId} should be the job ID for which you want to list the vendors and {token} is the basic authentication token.

 Response:
 ``` json